DRose1991/Viscous-Shear-Cosmology-Simulation/RESULTS_SUMMARY.md

 ### 1.1.
 The Universal Galactic Shear Law

 Using the SPARC database subset (including M31, M33, NGC 5055, and NGC 3198), we performed a global optimization to determine the universal viscous parameters.
-We found that a single constitutive equation minimizes residuals across the entire mass spectrum:Geff​=GN​[1+(100.0Σshear​​)−0.467]
+We found that a single constitutive equation minimizes residuals across the entire mass spectrum:  Geff​=GN​[1+(100.0Σshear​​)−0.467]

 This result (n=0.467) is statistically significant as it lies remarkably close to (n=0.5), suggesting an inverse-square-root scaling law characteristic of turbulent boundary layers in fluid dynamics.